GandhiCloudLab/watsonx-maximo-assistant/readme.md

 - Creating Open API using Swagger
 - Create Custom Extension in Watson Assistant
 - Add Custom Extension to Watson Assistant
+- Create Action in Watson Assistant to call the custom extension

 ## 1. Run Locally